ml-opensource/Playbook/apple-developer-accounts.md

 ### iOS Platform Lead
 The lead is in charge of the activities that require admin rights.
 This includes generating production certificates and profiles, approving signing requests.
 When a project is started, the lead will create the distribution certificate and profile and commit them to the project git repository.

-### Operations
-Operations is the fail-safe, in case the lead or AMT are unavailable

 # iTunes Connect Accounts